Top 5 Black Friday Scams To Avoid when Shopping

 No matter how careful you are while shopping online, Black Friday scams are lurking on the web.
 But during this time, it brings out that shopaholic in us.
 You’d be willing to spend as you’ve never had!

-Over a year ago, James McAvoy posted a story to his Instagram account citing how he was almost tricked into entering his information on a fake site.
+Some time ago, James McAvoy posted a story to his Instagram account citing how he was almost tricked into entering his information on a fake site.
 He was seeking to book a hotel until he noticed a slight discrepancy in the URL.
-It was somewhat different from the website which he assumed to be real.
+It was somewhat different from the website, which he assumed to be authentic.
 He got saved in time from being scammed.

 This article aims to equip you against online fraud so that you can practice shopping safely.
 We have prepared a list of scams that you should avoid at all costs.